 The keyboard and mouse should be positioned so that you can sit in a natural and relaxed posture.
-This will help to minimize the physical stress on the muscles, joints and tendons of your shoulders, arms, wrists and hands.
+This will help to minimize the physical stress on the muscles, joints, and tendons of your shoulders, arms, wrists, and hands.

-An adjustable, ergonomically designed chair can help you position yourself at the proper height for your workstation and allow you to more easily maintain a natural and comfortable posture.
+An adjustable, ergonomically designed chair can help you position yourself at the proper height for your workstation, and allow you to more easily maintain a natural and comfortable posture.
 A well designed and fitted chair will have a back rest that provides you with proper lower back support.
 The chair should be able to be adjusted to suit your specific body dimensions and the types of tasks that you perform.
 It is important to know how to adjust your chair for maximum comfort.

 It is important to consider the placement of your computer monitor.
 Improper viewing distances may contribute to visual fatigue or eye strain.
-If the monitor is placed too high or too low, your neck muscles will have to work harder to hold your head in viewing position which may result in fatigue and discomfort over time.
+If the monitor is placed too high or too low, your neck muscles will have to work harder to hold your head in viewing position, which may result in fatigue and discomfort over time.

 To optimize the office environment with respect to lighting, the following should be considered:

-The way your workstation is organized will affect your body position, posture and overall efficiency.
+The way your workstation is organized will impact your body position, posture and overall efficiency.
 How the task is designed may also affect risk factors associated with musculoskeletal injuries.
-Task design, or work scheduling, that allows for adequate rest breaks and the opportunity to stretch and change body position may help to reduce the risk of developing work-related musculoskeletal fatigue and injury due to repetitive and static muscle loading.
+Task design, or work scheduling, that allows for adequate rest breaks and the opportunity to stretch and change body positions may help to reduce the risk of developing work-related musculoskeletal fatigue and injury due to repetitive and static muscle loading.

 The following recommendations are made to improve the overall organization of your workstation: